xiorcale/Fed.jl/docs/src/index.md

 `Fed.jl` is a framework-agnostic federated learning platform developed with flexibility of configuration and extensibility in mind.
-The library does not target a production environment, but rather aims to facilitate research in the field of federated learning.
+The library does not target a production environment but rather aims to facilitate research in the field of federated learning.
 In particular, network traffic compression.

 In summary, the platform leverages a client/server architecture where a central